debian-lxc/debian-lxc.github.io/_posts/2015-10-18-Creating Unprivileged Jessie Container.md

 title: Creating Unprivileged Jessie Container
 ---

-To create unprivileged container, you need to create special cgroup for the user, and change the container's init from systemd to sysvinit.
+To use unprivileged jessie container on jessie host, you need to create special cgroup for the user, and change the container's init from systemd to sysvinit.

 Code started with ``host#`` are executed on the host as normal user (non-root).
 Code started with ``host$`` are executed on the host as normal user (non-root).